-ASC-certified entities shall only use the ASC Logo and trademarks if authorised through a signed Logo Licence Agreement.
+ASC-certified entities shall only sell their product carrying the ASC Logo if a Logo Licence Agreement (LLA) has been signed.
+For more information see: ASC Logo.

-Unauthorised logo display or use of trademarks is prohibited and will be treated as a trademark infringement.
+Unauthorised logo display is prohibited and will be treated as a trademark infringement.